WellyZhang/LearningGit/README.md

 Note that origin is the default name of the remote repo.
 Then
 ```
-git push -u origin master
+git push origin master
 ```
-where the -u parameter synchronizes the local repo and the remote repo and is only needed the first time you push the local to the remote repo; ever since now you can git push origin master after git commit.

 ### Branching

-The main branch is called Master and there is actually a HEAD pointer that points to the current version of Master.
+The main branch is called master and is the default working space.There is actually a HEAD pointer that points to the current version of master.
 Since HEAD is just a pointer, it could point to any other branch.
+You can think of a branch as a brand-new working directory, staging area, and project history, or an independent line of development for the repo.

+When you create a branch, all Git needs to do is create a new pointer.

 To create a new brach and navigate to it
 ```